microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

     > **Note:** Replace the *AG_Name* in the script above with the name of your Availability Group.
 If you didn't make any changes to the yaml file, then replace *AG_Name* with AG1.

-   The script above creates a Database on the Primary Replica of the AG and adds it Availability Group.
+   The script above creates a Database *TestDB1* on the Primary Replica of the AG and adds the database to the Availability Group.

 4. Initiate Automatic Failover of the AG by crashing the Primary Replica of the AG.